dorikunz/OM1/README.md

 <p align="center">  <a href="https://arxiv.org/abs/2412.18588">Technical Paper</a> |  <a href="https://docs.openmind.org/">Documentation</a> |  <a href="https://x.com/openmind_agi">X</a> | <a href="https://discord.gg/VUjpg4ef5n">Discord</a> </p>

 **OpenMind's OM1 is a modular AI runtime that empowers developers to create and deploy multimodal AI agents across digital environments and physical robots**, including Humanoids, Phone Apps, websites, Quadrupeds, and educational robots such as TurtleBot 4.
-OM1 agents can process diverse inputs like web data, social media, camera feeds, and LIDAR, while enabling physical actions including motion, autonomous navigation, and natural conversations.
-The goal of OM1 is to make it easy to create highly capable human-focused robots, that are easy to upgrade and (re)configure to accommodate different physical form factors.
+OM1 agents can process diverse inputs like web data, social media, camera feeds, and LiDAR, while enabling physical actions including motion, autonomous navigation, and natural conversations.
+The goal of OM1 is to make it easy to create highly capable human-focused robots that are easy to upgrade and (re)configure to accommodate different physical form factors.

 ## Capabilities of OM1